hopythonusergroup/2024-pyho-conference/docs/attend.md

 ## Registration (Open)

-Follow the link to [register](http://), or register here on this page using the form
+Follow the link to [register](https://www.papercall.io/cfps/6013/submissions/new), or use the form on this page.

 **Venue:**